umarawais84/sars2-primer-del-diff/README.md

 License
 MIT License © 2025 Umar Awais

-pgsql
-Copy
-Edit
+If you paste this raw version into GitHub, the formatting will be perfect — no “Copy” or “Edit” junk will show up.

-Do you want me to also make the **MIT LICENSE file** so your authorship is legall
+Do you also want me to give you the MIT LICENSE file text so you can upload it alongside this?
+That’s how you make sure you get credited if it’s published.